dwrolvink/Linux/kvm.md

 Then, add the following line to the top of `/etc/resolv.conf`: `nameserver <virbr1 ip>`.
 Now, your host should go to dnsmasq first to check for unknown hostnames.

+> Edit: after rebooting I saw that networkmanager overwrites /etc/resolv.conf, so add the `192.168.100.1` nameserver via NetworkManager too (again, I did this via the gui).

 ### Configure the client to use dnsmasq
 From the client though, things are a bit more complicated.
 Remember that my server is "officially" in a DMZ.
 Even though I haven't opened any ports yet, I should design my services to not trust anything in the DMZ.
 If I just send my requests to the DNS on the DMZ server, and it gets hacked, the attacker could send me any answer back and my client would trust it.